avigad/polya/examples/other_systems/README.md

 * metitarski_problems.tptp: sample problems in MetiTarski format.

 In each case, comments in the file provide additional information.
+You can run z3_problems.py from the command line:

+  python z3_problems.py list
+  python z3_problems.py 12
+  python z3_problems.py test_all